Does Changing Your Address Affect Your Credit Score?

 How to change an address on your credit report

 If you need to update your credit report address, submit relevant documentation to any of the credit bureaus showing proof of your new address.
-This documentation could be a copy of any utility bill or bank statement along with an identification card.
+This documentation could be a copy of any utility bill, bank statement, and identification card.
 The credit bureau would then change the address on your credit file.

 Factors that do impact your credit score

-If you change addresses with a credit bureau, your credit score may not be affected directly, but other factors could put a dent in your score.
-Let’s have a look at some of them.
+If you change addresses with a credit bureau, your credit score may not be directly affected, but other factors could dent it.
+Let’s look at some of them.

 Payment history

-Payment history makes up 35% when calculating your score.
+Payment history makes up 35% of your score.
 Your track record of payment is evidence of how creditworthy you are.
 Lenders like to see that you are consistent with payments.
 If you have frequent missed payments, your credit score suffers.

 Outstanding debt